Sleep Lab Review

 Headgear straps are located at the jaw and wrap around the back of the head to connect at the base of the neck.
 Additional straps may wrap around the forehead and connect in the same place; this is known as forehead support.

 The straps are secured with buckles, ball-and-socket joints, or hook-and-loop closures to ensure they won’t come undone during the night.
-Some models feature a dial that allows wearers to adjust how tight or lose the mask feels in small increments; both straps will tighten or loosen simultaneously as the dial is turned.
+Some models feature a knob that allows wearers to adjust how tight or lose the mask feels in small increments; both straps will tighten or loosen simultaneously as the knob is turned.

 Sizes: Full face mask frames are usually available in Small, Medium, and Large sizes to accommodate users with different facial dimensions; the headgear may be sized differently based on the size of the frame.
 Some models are also available in dedicated male and female designs, as well as those made for users with relatively small or wide faces.